The Doctor sighed and looked at the starfield stretched

 special.
 Although it has to be said, that’s a big one.
 I’m

-just guessing, of course.
-But I’d say the nucleus of that one is
+just guessing, of course, but I’d say the nucleus of that one is

 about twenty or twenty-five miles in diameter.
 Puts it in the record books,